-To find your Bont Cycling shoe size, download and print our all-new sizing page in A4 and follow the instructions exactly as listed.
+To find your Bont Cycling shoe size, download and print our all-new sizing page in A4 or Letter and follow the instructions exactly as listed.
 Mark with a straight edge your longest toe and widest part of your foot.
 Double check the length and width with a ruler to confirm your measurements.
 Be advised, this is a newly developed sizing page so please send any feedback to our team by clicking the red 'speech bubble' in the corner of the page.

 To find your size, place a piece of paper on a flat surface and place it directly up against a wall.
 Stand on the paper and ensure you have a 1mm gap between your heel and the wall.
 Plant your foot firmly on the ground and slowly roll your weight forward and onto the forefoot.
 For the most effective longest toe measurement, your heel should lift off the ground slight.
 Look down and take the measurement from the wall edge of the paper to your longest toe.
 Record the length.
 With your foot still in place, mark the widest points of the inner and outer edges of your feet.
 Measure the width across the widest part of your foot and record the number in millimeters.
 Repeat this step for both feet.